EnhancedNetwork/TOHE-Docs/FAQ.md

 ## Unable to connect to your Among Us account

 AFK, bad network, or VPN changing or instability may also cause this problem.
-The solution is to restart the game, restart the VPN or restart the computer.
+The solution is to restart the game, restart the VPN, or restart the computer.

 ## An unknown error has occurred and your connection to the server has been interrupted

 Unfortunately, this is a disconnection caused by a mod error or server error.
 If possible, please send the log to dev to solve the problem as soon as possible.
-Of course this does not rule out your network reasons.
+Of course, this does not rule out your network reasons.

 ## The mod file is damaged, please restart the game or reinstall the mod